sunsheeppoplar/apex-for-youth/README.md

 ### Notes

-The WP WYSIWYG text editor is very finicky and case-sensitive seemingly.
+The WordPress WYSIWYG text editor is very finicky and white space-sensitive seemingly.
 Make sure to only use the 'text' tab instead of the 'visual' one.
-Switching to the visual one seems to actually hide blocks that are hidden via CSS.
+Switching to the visual one seems to actually hide blocks that are actually hidden via CSS.
 Additionally, switching between them seems to take away inline HTML event binding for some reason.

 #### WYSIWYG Quirks